hapax/genesim/README.md

 ensure that crossovers are distributed uniformly, is exactly the definition of genetic distance.

-Finally, **kinship.py** provides some mathematical tools for analysing relatedness between individuals on pedigrees.
+To complement the simulation, **kinship.py** provides some mathematical tools for analysing relatedness between individuals on pedigrees.
 These can be used to check the simulation, and vice versa!